djeanner/Anatole/Readme.md

 ## Conclusions

-The alternation of the signs does not necessary finds the best combination if the mimium is not correct as after the first step.
+The alternation of the signs does not necessary finds the best combination if the minimum is not correct after the first step.

-But from the best combination we get almost the right set of signs (only a very small coupling has the sign different from the final set).
-Here the "cheat" was only a change J{5-6} from	0.153164to -0.23 and then if found a lower min.
-But his value had to be set manually, in our hands (possibly not the case for the authors of the paper.)
+From the best combination we got almost the right set of signs (only a very small coupling has the sign different from the final best set).
+Here the "cheat" was only a change J{5-6} from0.153164 to -0.23 and then it found a better match.
+But this value had to be set manually, in our hands (possibly not the case for the authors of the paper).

-## Speculative conclusion.

-It may be that some coupling are still not absolutely perfect.
-Some are either difficult or impossible to determine (if no manifestation in the spectrum).
+It may be that some coupling constants are still not absolutely perfect (value/sign).
+Some are either difficult or impossible to determine (if they do not manifest themselves in the spectrum).

 # Acknowledgements

-Many thanks to the authors for this great package!
+Many thanks to Kirill and his co-authors for this great package!